RedcoatC/Medical/Medical.md

 BP is restored by administering IVs of Saline, Blood, and Plasma.
 There are 3 different sizes of IV bags: 250ml, 500ml and 1000ml.
 Transfusing 250ml takes about 1 minute to complete.
 This should only be carried out when the area is safe i.e. taking no enemy contact onto your position.

 ## Personal Aid Kit (and Surgery Kit)
 <a id="pak"></a>

+### Personal Aid Kit
+Used to fully heal someone.
+(Removes any injury, restore vitals to a stable state and reset the medical history, clears all medication in the system.)
+Its use may be limited to a certain class and / or near a vehicle / facility.
+Its use can also be limited according to the condition of the patient; you might need to stabilize him first before using it.

-Surgical kit
+### Surgical kit
 Is only useful when advanced wounds’ (reopening) is enabled.
 Stitch a wound to stop it from reopening.
-Its use may be limited to a certain class and / or near a vehicle / facility.
-Its use can also be limited according to the condition of the patient; you might need to stabilize him first before using it.
- PAK
-Used to fully heal someone.
-(Removes any injury, restore vitals to a stable state and reset the medical history, clears all medication in the system.)
 Its use may be limited to a certain class and / or near a vehicle / facility.
 Its use can also be limited according to the condition of the patient; you might need to stabilize him first before using it.